mrtrizer/mojito-reflection/README.md

 # C++ Reflection generator

 The repo includes reflection library for C++17 and generator for it.
+The root idea was making reflection generation transparent by replacing the compiller with a reflection generator, that calls compiller under hood.
+This was the main concept and it comes with a huge drawback, the generator is hard to integrate into the project.
+So, I stopped developing once I got this issue.
+Maybe it could become more universal if I made more efforts.

 ## About library
 Reflection library features: